 stop E – Sacred Heart School

 Both Sacred Heart School and Sacred Heart High School started on September 3 of 1887.
 The Sisters of Saint Joseph from Flushing New York were the nuns for the school.
 The first classes were held in the basement of the church.
 The school was a 7 room building but an attached school hall was opened in 1888.
 The quick growth might have been filled by the Sacred Heart Girls’ School.
 According to the 1888 city registry, many girls switched from the public schools to Sacred Heart during the middle of the school year.
 In 1890 the school was greatly enlarged to meet the growing demand for classroom space.
 Sacred Heart High School started in September of 1916.
 In June 1920 there was the first high school graduation.

-The Sacred Heart School lasted until 1980 when it finally folded.
+The Sacred Heart School lasted until June of 1977 when it finally folded.
 In 1963 Sacred Heart High School was one of the three Catholic high schools of Holyoke that united to become Holyoke Catholic High School.
 That same year Saint Jerome School disbanded and many of its students went to Sacred Heart School from then onward.

 Sacred Heart High School was the third Catholic high school in Western Massachusetts and the first in Holyoke.
 It lasted the longest of all the high schools.